dlarsen5/VolatilityDecomposition/README.md

 ## Getting Started

-To get started simply download the module and run Main.py.
+To get started simply download the module and run Main.py in a terminal.
 Then input a stock ticker from the list of provided symbols to decompose volatility for that stock's minute prices, output CSV data files will appear in 'Volatility Data/'.

 If you have a CSV file of minute prices for a company, then just use the DailyVolDecomposition.py script and change